Andersonw7/Fundamentos-NodeJS/README.md

 * Using JSON to return a response to a request
 * Using headers and data storage types
 Initially using Stateful to save data locally in the API memory).
+* Understanding NodeJS Streams and Creating a Readable Stream to Read Request Data